Assistant Professor of Accounting

 His research is regularly featured in the national media.
 His work or comments have been cited by The Wall Street Journal, Bloomberg Businessweek, The Washington Post, MarketWatch, Fast Company, Yahoo!
 News, Fortune and Forbes, among other outlets.

-Dr. Hendricks teaches financial reporting in the Masters of Accounting Program.
-He received the 2016 Weatherspoon Award for Excellence in MAC Teaching.
+Dr. Hendricks teaches courses on financial reporting and the foundations of business thought to undergraduate and graduate students.
+He is an award-winning teacher.
+He received the 2016 and 2022 Weatherspoon Award for Teaching Excellence in the Master of Accounting Program.

-He serves as a board member for Carolina for the Kids, the largest student-run philanthropy in North Carolina.
+He serves on the Kenan Scholars Board of Mentors and previously was a board member for Carolina for the Kids, the largest student-run philanthropy in North Carolina.

 Prior to joining UNC Kenan-Flagler, he worked as an accountant for a start-up technology company and as a CPA at Ernst & Young.

 Dr. Hendricks received his PhD in business administration from the University of Michigan’s Stephen M. Ross School of Business.
 He received his MAcc and BA in accounting from the University of Utah, where he graduated with high honors.